Chapter 9

 "Your only hope of survival, of success in your endeavors, is to ally yourself with the Redguard mage.
 Ira of Astora."

-I'm not sure what to make of any of this, although I am starting to get sick of this thing speaking in riddles and beating around the bush.
+I'm losing patience with this thing speaking in riddles and beating around the bush.
 It doesn't help that the light's slow cadence is boring me out of my mind, and I'm having to stifle more than one yawn.
+Although it is rather interesting that the tone of the voice never once changed.
+No inflections, no hints of emotion.
+No way for me to idenityf if it is someone I've heard before.
+Just apathetic, and an almost calculated indifference.
+Like it truly believes everything it's telling me, and whatever outcome this brings will not affect it in the slightest.
+Some part of me could appreciate that, especially from a colleague or superior, but not here or now.
+I chew over what its told me so far.
 'Save her and the college'?
 'A doomed fate'?
-'Forge an alliance before it's too late'?
+'Align your path with hers before it's too late'?
+I roll my eyes.
 By Lorkhan, this has gone on long enough.
+"Hmmm," I hum.
 "I believe I've heard enough from... whoever you are.
 I don't appreciate being given the run around, nor do I appreciate having to solve riddles just to make sense of whatever nonsense your spewing.
 I expected much more from something supposedly 'intrinsically linked with the energies that flow through the College for millennia.'"
 I raise one hand, palm facing up, fingers encircling a fireball.
 "I'll give you one chance to reveal yourself, otherwise I will do it myself."
 It isn't a bluff, necessarily.
 I'm not threatened by this thing, nor am I feeling the trepidation I felt when it first revealed itself.
 There are many ways of revealing tricks of the eyes and mind.
 Illusion magic wasn't as frivolous as some of my colleagues liked to think it was, it had many practical uses.
 The best of them required no magicka whatsoever.
+And a little intimidation, courtesy of the time spent in the interrogation chambers, never hurt either.
+At least, it never hurt me.
+The same cannot be said for whoever is on the receiving end, like this light.

 AUTHOR'S NOTE